Is this the top?

 If you had listened to David Haggith’s doom and gloom warnings back in 2012, you would have missed out on one of the greatest bull runs in history.

-You also have to realise that permabear “experts” such as Marc Faber exist and that they will constantly make predictions about how the next big market crash is just seconds away.
-To sum it up: Nobody really knows when it’s going to happen or if it’s worth staying on the sidelines while the market continues to grow upwards.
+You also have to realize that permabear “experts” such as Marc Faber exist and that they will constantly make predictions about how the next big market crash is just seconds away.

-Well, everyone except me of course.
-I’m 100% certain that a market crash is going to happen in 2021.
+Well, everyone except me, of course.
+I’m 100% certain that a market crash is going to happen at some point in the future.